2016 USRA Stock Car Rules

 8.9 Gun-drilled, tubular or hollow bolts or studs are not allowed anywhere on the racecar.

-8.11.5 Racing shocks and springs are permitted.
+8.10.5 Racing shocks and springs are permitted.
 One (1) unaltered, non-adjustable steel-bodied shock per wheel.
 Bump stops (internal or external) are not allowed.
+Any suspension stops are not allowed.

-8.11.11 Springs must be mounted straight up and down (may not be tipped).
+8.10.11 Springs must be mounted straight up and down (may not be tipped).
 Rear springs may not be past the center line of the rear-end housing.
+Spring tethers are permitted.

 ARTICLE 9: ELECTRICAL SYSTEM